Welding Magnets Guide: Usage, Types, and What to Consider

 When the switch is on

-When you turn the switch on then, you align the magnet’s poles in the same direction.
-The poles repel each other so strongly that their magnetic fields cannot travel through the steel bars.
+When you turn the switch on, you align the poles in the same direction.
+The poles repel each other so strongly that their fields cannot travel through the steel bars.

-Now they prefer to pass through the air and reach beyond the welding magnet.
-Now the welding magnet works and can hold the metals you want in place.
+Now they prefer to pass through the air and reach beyond the magnet.
+Now the magnet works and can hold the metals in place.

 Pros of on-off magnets

-- On-off magnets are straightforward to use.
+- They are straightforward to use.
 You can set them on or off at the correct place and time.
-This is very important because strong welding magnets, for example, 50lb, are very hard to handle.
-You might even have to use a rubber-headed mallet to remove them from the workpiece.
+This is very important because strong magnets, for example, 50lb, are very hard to handle.
+You may even have to use a rubber-headed mallet to remove them from the workpiece.

-- You can store on-off magnets easier and safer.
+- You can store them easier and safer.
 You can put them in a toolbox without pulling or magnetizing the other tools.

-- They don’t hold any metal shaving when you turn them off.
+- They don’t hold any metal shavings when you turn them off.

 Cons of on-off magnets

-The disadvantage of on-off magnets is the cost.
-That’s because they contain expensive neodymium magnets.
+The disadvantage of on-off magnets is the cost because neodymium is expensive.

-These are rare earth magnets and are the strongest of all.
+Neodymium is rare earth magnet material and is the strongest type.
 Also, they don’t lose their magnetic fields when they are close to each other.

 What metals magnets cannot hold?

-Welding magnets hold a variety of popular weldable metals such as
+Welding magnets cannot hold a variety of popular weldable metals:

 - Stainless steel austenitic grades, for example, 304, 308, 310, 316.
 Despite that, they contain iron and nickel.